Skip Navigation

 Ease of use

-The best therapy in the world won’t do anyone any good if it’s not properly accessible.
-In fact, accessibility is one of the greatest advantages of online therapy as compared to in-person therapy.
+The best therapy in the world won't be beneficial if it's not properly accessible.
+In fact, accessibility is often one of the greatest advantages of online therapy as compared to in-person therapy (especially for those who live in rural areas).

 Quality of therapy

-In testing and in conversations with other BetterHelp customers, it became clear to us that the quality of therapy is very high.
-For many people, the company will be able to provide you with a wider and more diverse set of therapist options than you could reasonably access nearby in a traditional, in-person setting.
-When it comes to qualifications, licensing, and experience, we find that BetterHelp sets a good, aggressive bar for its therapists to meet.
-Most of these therapists rely on techniques that have proven effective in scientific studies.
+Additionally, for many people, BetterHelp will be able to provide a wider and more diverse set of therapist options than you could reasonably access nearby in a traditional, in-person setting.
+And when it comes to qualifications, licensing, and experience, we find that BetterHelp sets a good, aggressive bar for its therapists to meet — they must be properly licensed and have at least three years of experience with 1,000 hours of clinical practice.

 Cost